ToyotaResearchInstitute/att-aware/README.md

-## Cognitive Heat Map: A Model for Driver Situational Awareness
+## MAAD: A Model for Attended Awareness in Driving
 [Install](#install) // [Datasets](#datasets) // [Training](#training) // [Experiments](#experiments) // [Analysis](#analysis) // [License](#license)

-Official [PyTorch](https://pytorch.org/) implementation of *Cognitive Heat Map (CHM)* invented by the RAD Team at [Toyota Research Institute (TRI)](https://www.tri.global/), in particular for [Link to Paper](https://www.overleaf.com/project/5cb74be8dc8abc4e20cab4bc)
+Official [PyTorch](https://pytorch.org/) implementation of *A Model for Attended Awareness in Driving (MAAD)* invented by the RAD Team at [Toyota Research Institute (TRI)](https://www.tri.global/), in particular for [Link to Paper](https://www.overleaf.com/project/5cb74be8dc8abc4e20cab4bc)
 *Deepak Gopinath, Guy Rosman, Simon Stent, Katsuya Terahata, Luke Fletcher, John Leonard, Brenna Argall*.

-CHM affords estimation of attended awareness based on noisy gaze estimates and scene video over time.
+MAAD affords estimation of attended awareness based on noisy gaze estimates and scene video over time.
 This learned model additionally affords saliency estimation and refinement of a noisy gaze signal.
 We demonstrate the performance of the model on a new, annotated dataset that explores the gaze and perceived attended awareness of subjects as they observe a variety of driving scenarios.
 In this dataset, we provide a surrogate annotated third person estimate of attended awareness as a reproducible supervisory cue.

 ## Install